earlyBirdy/sintrones-edge-ai-starter-kit/README.md

 > **“Edge AI Vision + Sensor Gateway” for Vehicle / Factory / City Use**

-This open-source project demonstrates how to deploy real-time AI object detection, sensor data fusion, and industrial dashboards using **Sintrones rugged edge AI hardware**.
+This open-source project demonstrates how to deploy real-time AI object detection, sensor data fusion, and industrial dashboards using **Sintrones rugged Edge AI hardware**.
 It’s built for system integrators, developers, and researchers working in transportation, manufacturing, and smart infrastructure.

 ---